-"The opportunities are expanding all the time in the region," Mr Birch says.
-India's medical tourism business is growing at 30 per cent per year and is forecast to generate at least US\$2.2 billion a year by 2012.
-Singapore is targeting to attract one million foreign patients annually and push the GDP contribution from this sector above US\$1.6 billion, while Malaysia expects medical tourism receipts to be in the region of US\$590 million in five years' time.
-(10)
+"The opportunities are expanding all the time in the region," Mr. Birch says.
+India's medical tourism business is growing at 30 per cent per year and is forecast to generate at least US\$2billion a year by 2012.
+Singapore is targeting to attract foreign patients and push the GDP contribution from this sector above US\$1.6 billion.(10)

 Coupled with strong growth in Asia's other well-established medical tourism markets, such as Thailand and South Korea, the industry is set to confidently stride past US\$4 billion by 2012.
-The current estimated 1.32 million medical tourists come to Asia from all corners of the world - including US and Europe but much of the travel is within Asia, Mr Birch says.